NPO ESCOT:value-creating non-profit organization

 *The DO value at 0.1m was supersaturated after 9:00 a.m.

-1: At all three locations, the condition of surface sea water temperature being higher than subsurface water temperature became the norm
+1: The condition of surface sea water temperature being higher than submarine water temperature had become the norm.

-2: The rise in water temperature due to solar radiation was particularly noticeable near the surface sea water.
+2: The rise in water temperature due to solar radiation was particularly noticeable near the surface sea water during the day, but the impact at a depth of about 2m was small.

-3: It was confirmed that in summer (daytime), the water temperature at a depth of 2 to 3m was 2 to 3°C lower than the sea surface.
+3: It was confirmed that in summer (daytime), the water temperature at a depth of 2-3m was 2-3°C lower than the sea surface.

 (2) Ocean fertilization and seabed cultivation